 When we sit at our Sabbath table, time stands still.
 We’re exhausted from cleaning and overwhelmingly excited to enjoy our rest–to enjoy each other.
 To reflect.
 To pause.
 The kids are up past their normal bedtime on Friday night because we sit around the Sabbath table for at least an hour, laughing beneath the glow of a flickering candle.
 Heavy, earned, deep sighs are breathed as we soak in our love for each other and the Father’s love for us.
 I hear about what God has been teaching my children; I whisper what He’s been revealing to me.
 And as I tuck them into bed, I can hardly contain my joy at the last words they whisper before dreaming, “Happy Sabbath, Mama.”
 And tonight Bay Bit added, “God is Holy.”

-Then, of course, there is all day Saturday.
-But I think this picture speaks for itself.
+As if Friday night is not more than enough, there is also all day Saturday.
+I won’t try to explain that to you, though; I think this picture speaks for itself.